 Kids 4 and up are welcome!

 The Funky Chocolate Club makes a great outing at any time but it’s an especially good activity for a rainy day in Interlaken.

-Location: Funky Chocolate Club is situated at Jungfraustrasse 35, Interlaken.
-It’s a 20 minute walk from Interlaken Ost station and 15 minutes from Interlaken West station.
+Location: Funky Chocolate Club is located at Postgasse 10, Interlaken.
+It’s a 20 minute walk from both Interlaken Ost and Interlaken West train stations.

 - Summer season (1 May to mid-October) Daily : 10am to 8pm